The Challenges Women Face Today in an Unstable Economy

 With 8 in 10 single parent families being headed by women, it is women who have to balance the dual roles of work and parenting - not men.
 When dead-beat dads fail to pay child support, many women have to pick up the tab by taking on additional, low-wage jobs to try and make ends meet.

-Nearly every state in the U.S. has now cut funding and programs (also reduced at federal level) that once helped women enforce their child support awards, trained them to re-enter the workforce, and Congress has even severely cut funding to women's business development centers beginning in 2009.
+Nearly every state in the U.S. has now cut funding and programs (also reduced at the federal level) that once helped women enforce their child support awards, trained them to re-enter the workforce, and Congress has even severely cut funding to women's business development centers beginning in 2009.

 Because of loopholes, changes in child support laws, and fewer affordable legal resources for women, an increasing number of men are defaulting on child support.
 This means more women are now paying all, or disproportionate amounts, to provide for the needs of their children.